UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/00_practical.md

 ::::challenge{id=compsim_pr.2 title="Traffic Simulation: Measuring Multiple Threads Runtimes"}

-Next, let's look at the timings together by first entering them into a table, by examining the Slurm output file and enter each time into a table, e.g. using the following columns:
+Next, let's look at the timings together by first entering them into a table, by examining the output (or via Slurm output files) and enter each time into a table, e.g. using the following columns:

 | #Threads | Time(s)
 |----------|--------